 Thanks to its extensive repertoire as an antiseptic, medicinal aid, and even a good luck charm, turmeric is the perfect spokesperson for this historic approach.

 This soul-nurturing ingredient also finds a home within the Hindu religious, where it’s viewed as a sacred root.
 On wedding days, for example, turmeric is applied to the bride as a symbol of fertility and prosperity.
 Furthermore, within certain parts of India, turmeric may be worn as an amulet to protect the wearer against evil spirits.

-Today, admiration for turmeric continues as holistic health practices receive modern-day support from scientific research.
+Today, admiration for turmeric uses continues as holistic health practices receive modern-day support from scientific research.